Lauren Branning

-Since her return in 2024, Lauren's storylines have included being framed for drug trafficking by her cousin Penny Branning (Kitty Castledine), reuniting with Peter (now played by Thomas Law), clashing with Peter's mother Cindy Beale (Michelle Collins), sleeping with Whitney's fiancée Zack Hudson (James Farrar), being injured during a crowd crush and stampede, falling pregnant by Peter again, battling a painkiller addiction, exposing Cindy's adultery with her ex-husband's estranged son Junior Knight (Micah Balfour), being a suspect in the "Who Attacked Cindy?" storyline, giving birth to second son Jimmy Beale with Cindy's help, finding out that Jimmy has coloboma and is severely sight-impaired, marrying Peter, and dealing with the return of her estranged father, Max.
+Since her return in 2024, Lauren's storylines have included being framed for drug trafficking by Penny, reuniting with Peter, clashing with Peter's mother Cindy Beale (Michelle Collins), sleeping with Whitney's fiancée Zack Hudson (James Farrar), being injured during a crowd crush and stampede, falling pregnant by Peter again, battling a painkiller addiction, exposing Cindy's adultery with her ex-husband's estranged son Junior Knight (Micah Balfour), being a suspect in the "Who Attacked Cindy?" storyline, giving birth to second son Jimmy Beale with Cindy's help, finding out that Jimmy has coloboma and is severely sight-impaired, marrying Peter, dealing with the return of her estranged father, Max, and becoming involved in criminal activities with Peter's cousin Mark Fowler Jnr (Stephen Aaron-Sipple), with whom she later begins an affair.

 Creation and development

 Casting and characterisation

 "Intelligent, clever and a deep romantic, Lauren has it all.
 Like her mum, she is a quick judge of character but can also be sardonic, cynical and dry, just like her dad."